2022 Victorian state election: Campaign and controversies

 On 20 November, The Age reported that the Liberal candidate for Narre Warren North, Timothy Dragan, opposed all recognition of Aboriginal people, said that he would vote against any legislation aimed at tackling climate change, would support a total ban on abortion, and that he called Liberal MP Brad Battin, the member for Berwick, a "prick".

 Richmond Labor candidate Lauren O'Dwyer had some controversies relating to her Aboriginal heritage claim disputed by some.

-On 21 November, Daniel Andrews claimed that there were neo-Nazi candidates running in the election.
+On 21 November, Daniel Andrews claimed that there were neo-Nazi candidates running in the election and being recommended preferences on how to vote cards by the Liberal Party.

 The only state leaders debate between Andrews and Guy was held on 22 November on Sky News Australia and Sky News Regional.
 Andrews was declared the winner, with 38% of the vote.

-Labor accused a 'Greens-dominated' Darebin council of removing Labor billboards in the seat of Northcote.
+Labor accused a 'Greens-dominated' Darebin Council of removing Labor billboards in the seat of Northcote.